Rayvid/men-microservice-skeleton/README.md

 ## Exception, not error

-I know it's a complicated topic, but I think the support of inner exceptions (wrapping) and bubbling `fields` property from innermost exception to outermost (e.g. mongo fails validation and throws with `fields` containing validation errors, controller wraps with additional info and rethrows, frontend pickups fields and translates into error messages), comes vhandy in high level scenarios, for low level stuff - use error's.
+I know it's a complicated topic, but I think the support of inner exceptions (wrapping) and bubbling `fields` property from innermost exception to outermost (e.g. mongo fails validation and throws with `fields` containing validation errors, controller wraps with additional info and rethrows, frontend pickups fields and translates into error messages), comes vhandy in high level scenarios, for low level stuff - its totally fine (and in fact, more portable) to use error's.

 ## Sentry friendly

-Sentry will see entire exception path when provided Exception classes, or inherited ones, are used.
+Sentry will see entire exception path (nested exceptions too) when provided Exception classes, or inherited ones, are used.

 ## Gitlab CI ready